Testing New Physics in Oscillations at a Neutrino Factory: Neutrino Non-Standard Interactions

 \subsection{Framework}

 Neutrinos could have interactions with other fermions due to the presence of new mediators.
 A general framework to incorporate this effect is neutrino non-standard interactions which, for example, originate from dimension-6 operators.
 First proposed by Wolfenstein \cite{Wolfenstein:1977ue}, NSIs are often considered to have a vector mediator.
 In fact, such new neutrino interactions are natural features in many neutrino mass models with new mediators \cite{Ohlsson:2012kf,Miranda:2015dra,Babu:2019mfe}.
 The strength of the NSI depends on the specific model and large NSI is predicted in some models, see e.g.~\cite{Forero:2016ghr,Denton:2018dqq,Dey:2018yht,Babu:2017olk,Farzan:2016wym,Farzan:2015hkd,Farzan:2015doa,Babu:2019mfe}.
 In general, vector NSI can be of charged-current (CC) or neutral-current (NC) type \cite{Farzan:2017xzy,Proceedings:2019qno}.
-Both affect neutrinos during their propagation through matter while only CC NSI affects neutrinos at the point of production and detection.\footnote{Note that NC NSI does affect the detection of neutrinos in NC channels, see e.g.~\cite{Coloma:2017egw,Gehrlein:2024vwz}.} Long-baseline experiments like DUNE and a NF are strongly affected by matter effects, and thus are expected to have exceptional sensitivity to the NC NSI.
-To this end, we take the NC NSI into consideration below in the context of propagation.\footnote{One could also consider NC NSI in the detection of the NC channel at a NF.}
+Both affect neutrinos during their propagation through matter while only CC NSI affects neutrinos at the point of production and detection.
+Note also that NC NSI does affect the detection of neutrinos in NC channels, see e.g.~\cite{Coloma:2017egw,Gehrlein:2024vwz}.
+Long-baseline experiments like DUNE and a NF are strongly affected by matter effects, and thus are expected to have exceptional sensitivity to the NC NSI.
+To this end, we take the NC NSI into consideration below in the context of propagation.\footnote{One should also consider NC NSI in the detection of the NC channel at a NF.
+We leave such an analysis at a NF for future work.}